 Here are a few more that seem worth sharing.

-I use these as cutworm collars for protecting tomato, pepper, and cabbage-family transplants during theirfirst couple of weeks in the garden.
+I use these as cutworm collars for protecting tomato-, pepper-, and cabbage-family transplants during theirfirst couple of weeks in the garden.
 The tubes gradually soften and rot into the soil.
-I also use the paperboard tubes for cable and cord storing.
+I also employ the paperboard tubes for cable and cord storing.

-Toothbrushes Toothbrushes make ideal scrubbers for hard-to-reach-places.
+Toothbrushes make ideal scrubbers for hard-to-reach-places.
 They allow me to clean in and around sink fixtures and the hinges on the toilet seat, in and around the keys on my computer keyboard, into all sorts of corners, and into the smaller parts of my bicycle (including the chain).
 They scrub mud (and worse) from the treads of athletic shoes and boots.

 I used to collect these in an old cotton sock to hang in the shower and use as a soap-on-a-rope scrubber.
 Now I store them in the old sock and mash them together until I accumulate a soap ball about the size of one full bar of soap.
 Then I grate the soap ball and stir the gratings into a mixture of one cup each of baking soda, washing soda, and borax.

-Amazingly, these tops fit onto narrow-necked glass mason jars, which I use to store my homegrown herbs.
-I also use an empty parmesan container for shaking flour onto my work surface when rolling a pie crust or shaping bread dough.
+Amazingly, these tops fit onto narrow-neck glass mason jars, which I use to store my homegrown herbs.
+I also use an empty Parmesan container for shaking flour onto my work surface when rolling a piecrust or shaping bread dough.

 As long as it still holds water when zipped, I never throw a zipper bag away.
 I wash them out, dry them on my laundry rack, and reuse them again and again.
-I freeze a lot of fruit and vegetables each summer and find I can get years of reuse out of a single bag.
+I freeze a lot of fruit and vegetables each summer and find that I can get years of reuse out of a single bag.
 As for labeling, I just cross out last year’s label with my magic marker and write a new one.